 TAILGATER CONCIERGE SERVICE

-Note: Tailgater Concierge will only be supporting the USC vs Notre Dame game on 10/12/2019.
+NOTE: Tailgater Concierge will be supporting ALL home games in 2020.
 To see more details on our services in South Bend, check out our Notre Dame page.

 If you have any questions about our services available at Notre Dame, feel free to shoot us an email at firstname.lastname@example.org or give us a call at 888-301-2190.

 Before the final home game of every season, the seniors sneak multiple bags of marshmallows into Notre Dame stadium.
 Throughout the game, they throw them at one another in the student section.
 Thousands and thousands of marshmallows fly through the air.
 The origin of this tradition is unknown and is known as Marshmellow Mayhem.